Travelling over the busy peak holiday season

 What this means for you

-Peak times (Christmas, school holidays, long weekends) will book out faster, especially for passenger vehicles.
+Peak times like the Christmas break, school holidays, long weekends, Waitangi Day, Easter, Matariki, King's Birthday and Labour Weekend will book out faster, especially for passenger vehicles.

 Your preferred sailing time may not always be available.
 You might need to travel earlier in the morning or later in the evening.